-When the Fuel Rod charge runs out, you can swap it out at any kiosk.
+When the Fuel Rod charge runs out, you can swap it out for free at any kiosk.
 Press the “Swap” button, drop the used Fuel Rod in the slot, and a new charged Fuel Rod dispenses.
 It takes about 10 seconds.

 Now that I have had my Fuel Rod for a few months, I can share some personal thoughts about using them.

 – The Fuel Rod is super lightweight and small, especially compared to the bigger charger I used to carry around.
 The Fuel Rod easily fits in my pocket.

 – You don’t have to wait until your Fuel Rod runs out to swap it.
 I recommend just swapping it when you are near a kiosk, even if it’s only partially drained.

 – I was able to use it during my Walt Disney World trip, too!
 Walt Disney World parks have Fuel Rod kiosks as well.